SoCrespo/azure_chatgpt_requester/README.md

 ## Retry Strategy

-The `AzureChatGPTRequester` class includes a retry strategy for handling timeouts when reaching the GPT model.
+The `MsChatGPTRequester` class includes a retry strategy for handling timeouts when reaching the GPT model.
 It will retry a specified number of times with increasing sleep times between retries.
 If the maximum number of retries is reached and the GPT model is still unreachable, an exception will be raised.

 ## Methods